prototypefund/Digital_Bargeld-docs/api-mint.rst

   :status 400 Bad Request: A request parameter is missing or malformed.

+  :status 403 Forbidden: Either a `coin_sig` or the `session_sig` is invalid.

+  :status 404 Not Found: The mint does not know one of the denomination keys `denom_pub` given in the request.

-  :status 401 Gone: A coin `coin` has insufficient funds.
+  :status 409 Conflict: A coin `coin` has insufficient funds.
 Request body contains a JSON object with the following fields:

      :<fixme: Details showing that `coin` has insufficient funds to satisfy the request.

-  :status 403 Forbidden: Either a `coin_sig` or the `session_sig` is invalid.

-  :status 404 Not Found: The mint does not know one of the denomination keys `denom_pub` given in the request.

-     .. http:post:: /refresh/reveal

-.. http:post:: /refresh/commit

-  Commit values for the cut-and-choose in the refreshing protocol.
-  The request body must be a JSON object with the following fields:

-  **Success Response**

-  :status 202 Accepted: The mint accepted the commitment, but still needs more commitments.

-  The response body contains a JSON object with the following fields:
-  TODO..

-  **Error Response**

-  :status 400 Bad Request: A request parameter is missing or malformed.
-  :status 403 Forbidden: The signature `sig` is invalid.
-  :status 404 Not Found: The mint does not know the blind key `blindkey` given
-    in the request.
+  :status 412 Precondition failed: The client's choice of `kappa` is outside of the acceptable range.

 .. http:post:: /refresh/reveal